Did Utah accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Utah
+Learn About the ACA Medicaid Expansion in Utah

 “What is the Obamacare Medicaid expansion in Utah?” is a question that many prospective Medicaid applicants ask.
 The proposed ACA expansion of Medicaid in UT created a path for additional low-income individuals to get affordable health care coverage.
 The new guidelines introduced by the Obamacare expansion of Medicaid were made available to all 50 states and Washington, D.C.
 Nineteen states, including Utah, chose not to accept the new ACA guidelines.
 The ACA Medicaid eligibility rules and funding do not apply to the states that declined expanded coverage.